 CAT 2026 syllabus includes Verbal Ability, Reading Comprehension, Data Interpretation, Logical Reasoning and Quantitative Aptitude.
 These subjects are included in the CAT syllabus by the IIMs to evaluate MBA aspirant’s communication, reasoning and analytical skills.

-Eversince the inception of CAT exam, the syllabus has remained the same.
-Those planning to appear for CAT 2026 exam must start preparation latest by May, so that they have atleast 3 months to complete the entire CAT syllabus.
-CAT 2026 will be conducted on November 29, 2026.
-Read below topics included in CAT syllabus 2026, topic wise weightage and books to refer.
+Eversince the inception of CAT exam, the syllabus has remained the same only the weightage of topics has changed.
+CAT 2026 aspirants must start preparation now so that, so that they have atleast 3 months to complete the entire CAT syllabus.
+Extensive study of CAT topics is essential to be able to crack practice questions and mock tests.
+So spend quality time on exam syllabus.
+CAT 2026 will be conducted on November 29, 2026 so divide six months into syllabus coverage and mock practice.
+Before that, check ou the opics included in CAT syllabus 2026, topic wise weightage and books to refer, in this article.

 Download: Last 5-Year CAT Question Papers PDFs